pharo-open-documentation/pharo-wiki/General/Baselines.md

 	on: NotFound
 	do: [ super projectClass ]
 ```
+> The method is common to all projets using the metadataless format and the class return does not depend on the name of your baseline.

 This will allow Metacello to be able to update your project and is needed because the default project class of Metacello used metadata to know if an update was needed.